This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - General anesthesia will keep you asleep and free from pain during surgery.
 Anesthesia may be given through your IV.
 You may instead breathe it in through a mask or a tube placed down your throat.
 The tube may cause you to have a sore throat when you wake up.

 - Spinal anesthesia numbs the area and dulls the pain.
 You may still feel pressure or pushing during surgery.

 During your surgery:

-- Deep incisions will be made on your forefoot.
-The damaged or infected bones will be cut with a saw and removed.
+- Your surgeon will make incisions on your forefoot.
+Any damaged or infected bones will be cut and removed.
 Nerves, tendons, and blood vessels will be cut and closed off.
 Your surgeon will remove any infected or dead tissue and clean the inside of your foot.
-If the infection is severe, your incision wound will be packed with medical bandages and left open.
+If the infection is severe, your incision wound will be packed with medical bandages and left open to heal.

 After your surgery:

 You will be taken to a room to rest until you are fully awake.
 Healthcare providers will monitor you closely for any problems.
 Do not get out of bed until your healthcare provider says it is okay.
 When your healthcare provider sees that you are okay, you may be able to go home.